thomstah/Shell-Assignment/README.md

 13. Your shell shall support redirection.
 The syntax [process] > [file] tells your shell to redirect the process’s standard output to a file.

 You do not need to support redirection for shell built-in commands.
 You do not need to support stderr redirection or appending to files (e.g. [process] >> [file]).
 You can assume that there will always be spaces around special characters < and >.
+See popen.c in [Code-Examples](https://github.com/CSE3320-Spring-2025/Code-Examples)

 15. Your shell shall support pipes between programs.
 You can assume there will always be spaces around the special character | .
-See popen.c in [Code-Examples](https://github.com/CSE3320-Spring-2025/Code-Examples)
+See pipe.c in [Code-Examples](https://github.com/CSE3320-Spring-2025/Code-Examples)

 16. Your program shall block the SIGINT and SIGTSTP signals.
+See sigint.c in [Code-Examples](https://github.com/CSE3320-Spring-2025/Code-Examples)

 17. Tabs or spaces shall be used to indent the code.
 Your code must use one or the other.
 All indentation must be consistent.